 - Double Recipe of Cake Batter – I made my cake gluten-free from the most amazing recipe.
 Yammie’s Gluten Freedom has a recipe called The Best Gluten Free White Cake Ever.
 Instead of using eight egg whites, I used four whole eggs, and instead of using her gluten free flour blend, I used this one from America’s Test Kitchen called America’s Test Kitchen’s Gluten Free Flour Blend.
 It’s the only gluten-free recipe I have used that people have no idea it’s gluten-free.
 Even my gluten-loving husband was fooled.
 However, you can use any cake batter recipe for this – even two cake boxes. 🙂

-- Double Recipe of Icing – I used a chocolate recipe that my mom makes for every family birthday.
+- Double Recipe of Icing – I used a chocolate recipe.
 It’s quite simple but results in a lot of taste-testing for the correct balance of sugar and chocolate.

 - Extra icing or icing tubes for decorating – I used the leftover orange icing tube from the Elmo cupcakes to write on the cake, and also I used the leftover chocolate icing to do borders on the cake.

 - Red sprinkles – These are for the sides of the cake – to make Elmo red.
 I found a great bag of red sprinkles on Amazon that I used on the cupcakes and the cake, and I still have leftovers.